 - Numerous companies offer cheap holidays to Rome while others offer simply flights to Rome, landing at one of two airports near Rome.

 - Apartments offer many advantages over hotels.
 You can cook for yourself, mingle with the locals and relax in your own private corner of the city.
-So why not consider a Rome apartments on your next visit?
+So why not consider a Rome apartment on your next visit?

 Panoramicearth.com would like to thank William J. 'Bill' McCalpin of second-language.com for his help in editing this page.